summerxmf/barringtons-test/README.md

 # barringtons-test

 # About this project
-This is a Vue front-end project
+This is a Vue front-end project.
-There are there pages: country, contry-detail and payment The page of country and country detail is created for mobile screen size, but the payment page is responsive for multiple screen.
+There are there pages: country, contry-detail and payment.
+The page of country and country detail is created for mobile screen size, but the payment page is responsive for multiple screen.

 ## Project setup